Kinetic imaging

 Kinetic imaging is an imaging technology developed by Szabolcs Osváth and Krisztián Szigeti in the Department of Biophysics and Radiation Biology at Semmelweis University (Budapest, Hungary).
-The technology allows the visualization of motion; it is based on an altered data acquisition and image processing algorithm combined with imaging techniques that use penetrating radiation (e.g., X-rays).
+The technology allows the visualization of motion based on an altered data acquisition and image processing algorithm combined with imaging techniques that use penetrating radiation (e.g., X-rays).
 Kinetic imaging has the potential for use in a wide variety of areas including medicine, engineering, and surveillance.
-For example, physiological movements, such as the circulation of blood or motion of organs can be visualized using kinetic imaging.
+For example, physiological movements, such as the circulation of blood or motion of organs(e.g., palpitations, arrhythmia) can be visualized using kinetic imaging.
 Because of the reduced noise and the motion-based image contrast, kinetic imaging can be used to reduce X-ray dose and/or amount of required contrast agent in medical imaging (e.g., X-ray angiography).
 In fact, clinical trials are underway in the fields of vascular surgery and interventional radiology.
 Non-medical applications include non-destructive testing of products and port security scanning for stowaway pests.

 Kinetic imaging is a patented technology owned by Kinepict Ltd.